 CO noted the idea of the exercise is to get the STAG thinking big picture and the STAG had done this well.
-CO noted the internal teams to complete the same exercise as part of the strategy development.
+CO noted the intent to get internal teams to complete the same exercise as part of the strategy development.